 Bazar, directed by K Amarnath, has a lot in common with another film released the same year in 1949, HS Rawail’s Patanga.
 Both films star Nigar Sultana, Shyam, Yakub, Gope and Cuckoo and both are set against the world of the stage or the theatre.
 And both, by and large, are generally lightweight films requiring undemanding viewing with some pretty decent music.

 Bazar remains just about so-so viewing due to its none-too-innovative story and script.
 The film looks at the travails of a struggling poet, Prem whose stage name is Parwana (Shyam), wanting to make it big in the world of the stage.
-This, to the chagrin of his father who also believes in the power of the pen, but insists it be used to write poems on relevant social issues.
+This, to the chagrin of his father, who also believes in the power of the pen, but insists it be used to write poems on relevant social issues.
 Prem leaves home with musician friend, Jaggu (Gope), to fulfil his dreams.
 On the way, they pick up another performer, a gypsy, Koel (Mangala), and the trio come to Bombay to find their pot of gold at the end of the rainbow.
-There, they get work with the Khanna Theatre company run by Khanna (Yakub) and whose mainstay is dancing star Bijli (Nigar Sultana).
+There, they manage to get work with the Khanna Theatre company run by Khanna (Yakub) and whose mainstay is dancing star Bijli (Nigar Sultana).
 Bijli, who has been brought out of an orphanage and who has been groomed into a star of the stage by Khanna, falls for Prem and he for her.
 This leads to a showdown with Khanna, who also loves Bijli.
 He warns her that he will never let her and Prem succeed if she goes off with the latter.
 True to his word and using his wealth and contacts, Khanna destroys every attempt by Prem and Bijli to stage their plays.
 He also emotionally blackmails Biji that he will support the struggling Prem’s rise on the stage and make him a star if she were to come to him.
 For Prem’s sake, Bijli agrees to Khanna’s condition and leaves Prem, leaving him shattered…

 The narrative flow of Bazar is far too simple, has its share of clichés and is a mite too convenient.
 The screenplay is mostly functional and the film only kicks into a higher gear around the halfway mark once the conflict is set up between Khanna and Prem over Bijli.
 Much of the first half to set up this main conflict of the film is weakly developed, particularly the love story between Bijli and Prem.
 It happens far too instantly and is bereft of any memorable romantic moments between the two.
 Hence, when the break up happens, the intensity of the heart-break of the two is not entirely convincing.
 Yes, their songs are melodious, romantic and suitably pathos ridden but lack the required build up.
 Just about the only nice touch in their love story is when after they stage Prithviraj-Sanjukta, Prem, on a horse, rides away with Bijli directly from the stage to an isolated, romantic spot for the two of them to be alone.
 It’s also pretty interesting that once Bijli walks out on Khanna, she lives in with Prem, though they sleep in separate rooms (of course)!